Flag of Gran Colombia: Proposed fourth flag

 On 11 July 1822, Guayaquil was incorporated and Gran Colombia reached its largest size.
 New arms were adopted, and the coat of arms was taken off the flag, and replaced with stars.
 It had three stars, but was upped to six, then nine, then finally twelve.
 Some variants had no stars, however.
 The color of the blue stripe was also changed to the dark blue seen on the flags of its successors.
 Some variants have no star.

 Later countries

 After Dissolution

-After the Dissolution of Gran Colombia 3 of the nations flags remainded a yellow-blue-red tricolor, except for British Guiana which toke on the Union Jack.
+After the Dissolution of Gran Colombia three of the nations flags remained a yellow-blue-red tricolor, except for British Guiana which took on the Union Jack.
 The flag of Republic of New Granada is a vertical red-blue-yellow tricolor flag.
 The flag of State of Venezuela was a horizontal yellow-blue-red tricolor with the coat of arms of Venezuela in the middle of the flag.
 The flag of Ecuador was a basic yellow-blue-red horizontal tricolor flag with no emblems.